Wokou: Ethnicity controversy

-The identity of the wokou is subject to some debate, with various theories about the ethnic makeup and national origin of the pirates.
+The identity of the wokou remains a subject of debate, with various theories regarding their ethnic composition and national origins.

-According to the History of Ming, in a 1555 wokou raiding party, 30% of the wokou were Japanese, and 70% were ethnic Chinese.
-According to Censor Du Zhonglu, in a memorial dated 1553, the pirates were 10% barbarian people, 20% Ryukyuan people, and the rest from Fujian and Ningbo areas of China.
+According to the History of Ming, in a 1555 wokou raiding party, 30% of the wokou were ethnic Japanese, and 70% were others.
+According to Censor Du Zhonglu, in a memorial dated 1553, the pirates were 10% barbarian people, 20% Ryukyuans, and the rest from Fujian and Ningbo areas of China.
 According to Ray Huang, a Chinese-American historian, the Japanese pirates frequently collaborated with Chinese groups.
-Japan served as a base for the pirates, and the Japanese provided much of the military expertise and equipment to the pirates.
+Japan served as a base for the pirates, and the Japanese provided much of the military expertise and equipment.

 Professor Takeo Tanaka of University of Tokyo proposed in 1966 that the early wokou were Koreans living on these outlying islands.
-In the Annals of the Joseon Dynasty, the compiled section for King Sejong relates that a vassal named Yi Sun-mong (1386–1449) told his monarch "I hear that in the late Goryeo kingdom period, wokou roaming (our country) and the peasants could not withstand them.
-However only 1 or 2 (out of 10) were caused by (real) Japanese.
+In the Veritable Records of the Joseon Dynasty, the compiled section for King Sejong the Great relates that a vassal named Yi Sun-mong (1386–1449) told his monarch "I hear that in the late Goryeo kingdom period, wokou roaming (our country) and the peasants could not withstand them.
+However, only 1 or 2 (out of 10) were caused by (real) Japanese.
 Some of our peasants imitatively wore Japanese clothing, formed a group and caused trouble... in order to stop all evils, there is nothing more urgent than the Hopae (personal identification system)".

-However, Yi did not live during the Goryeo dynasty and was likely relating rumor or legend as opposed to solid documented evidence.
-Moreover, the thrust of Yi's speech concentrates on how national security was deteriorating and how it required special attention; it is possible he made use of unreliable information to support his point.
+However, Yi did not live in Goryeo times and was likely recounting rumour or legend rather than solid, documented evidence.
+Moreover, the thrust of Yi's speech centers on the deterioration of national security and its need for special attention; it is possible that he relied on unreliable information to support his point.
 Yi's assertion is therefore not highly valued as a source for wokou by other researchers.
-Goryeosa records 529 wokou raids during the 1223–1392 period but mentions the "fake Japanese" only three times.
+The Goryeosa records 529 wokou raids during the 1223–1392 period but mentions the "fake Japanese" only three times.

 The current prevailing theory is that of Shōsuke Murai, who demonstrated in 1988 that the early wokou came from multiple ethnic groups rather than one singular nation.
 Murai writes that the wokou were "marginal men" living in politically unstable areas without national allegiances, akin to the Zomia thesis.
 Supporters of this theory point out that one of the early wokou leaders, Ajibaldo, was variously claimed by period sources to be Mongolian, Japanese, Korean, and an "islander"; his name is apparently Korean and Mongolian in origin.